zammad/zammad-admin-documentation/manage/knowledge-base.rst

    :alt: Knowledge Base: Delete knowledge base
    :align: center

-   🗑️ Permanently delete the knowledge base and all the articles within it.
+   Permanently delete the knowledge base and all the articles within it.

 Use this panel to delete the knowledge base.
-If you wish to unpublish it without deleting all its content, simply disable it via the toggle button at the top of the window instead.
+If you wish to unpublish it without deleting all of its content, simply disable it via the toggle button at the top of the window instead.